Be a change maker in your school!

 Applications open every January, and the award ceremony is held in November each year.

-It’s 2019 and the annual Friend of Singa (FOS) is back!
+It’s 2020 and the annual Friend of Singa (FOS) is in its 30th Year!

 We would like to invite your school to join us for another year of championing kindness in your school community.

 Since 2015, FOS is no longer a competition, but based on sustained participation.
 We would like to encourage all schools to participate in FOS because of the want to create a kinder community within the respective school.
 FOS also complements Ministry of Education’s Character and Citizenship Education (CCE) & Values-in-Action (VIA) programmes.

 The annual FOS programme started in 1990 to recognize students who had gone the extra mile to show kindness.
 Participating teams will have to complete a kindness project within their school communities over a period of five months.

 FOS is no longer awarded based on merit.
 Instead, schools will be recognized for sustained participation in FOS.
 This move is deliberate to complement MOE’s values-in-action (VIA) framework and the schools’ efforts in building character development amongst its students.

 The theme for FOS 2020 is “Kindness means ___________.”